French court to rule in landmark Agent Orange case | DW | 10.05.2021

 Tran worked as a journalist and activist in Vietnam in her 20s.
 She said she was suffering from Agent Orange effects, including type 2 diabetes and an extremely rare insulin allergy.

-The 79-year-old also said she contracted tuberculosis twice, developed cancer and one of her daughters died due to a heart malformation.
+The 79-year-old also said she contracted tuberculosis twice and developed cancer, and one of her daughters died due to a heart malformation.
 She described the case as "the last fight" of her life.

 A Bayer representative was quoted by the AFP news agency as saying that "suppliers during the war" were not responsible.